Some random stuff

 22 March 2023

-The Pixies hardly need more plaudits from anyone, but anyway one more.
+The Pixies hardly need more plaudits, but anyway one more.
 I bought a ticket last minute on Monday for Monday night's show down the road at The Roundhouse in Chalk Farm, one of my favourite venues.
 I was in France around 1990 when I heard Doolittle for the first time and was blown away - such a strange sound, so savage and pretty at the same time.
 They played a new track on Monday Thunder and Lightning that I have had more or less on repeat since.
 A lovely strummed folk song around a theatrical creeping bass line that could have come from The Munsters.
 Who'd've thought of it.
 I looked at the merchandise stand and told myself I didn't need anything but still managed to leave with the poster.
 The Pixies still got it.
 A very potent brew.

 Vinyl Moon 085